Nickolay-Martynenko/GRB-X-Ray-Afterglow/README.md

 We demonstrate that AutoEncoder is a promising model satisfying these criteria.

 ## Dataset
 This study utilizes the *Swift*-XRT GRB lightcurve [[repository]](https://www.swift.ac.uk/xrt_curves/) data.
-The dataset is briefly described in [`dataset/README.md`](dataset/README.md)[^1]
+The dataset is briefly described in [`dataset/README.md`](dataset/README.md)

 We focus only on the basic lightcurve entries: the timestamps and source count rate, together with the errors of the latter.
-We present several preprocessing methods, see [`dataset/README.md`](dataset/README.md)
+We develop and use four preprocessing methods, see [`dataset/README.md`](dataset/README.md)

 ## Models